 You and your doctor can discuss the benefits and risks of Pap smears and decide what’s best for you.

-Pelvic Exams and Clinical Breast Exams
+Medicare Coverage for Pelvic Exams and Clinical Breast Exams

 During a pelvic exam, a doctor evaluates your reproductive organs.

 A pelvic exam helps detect precancers, genital cancers, infections, STDs, reproductive system abnormalities and other conditions.

 This exam is done in your doctor’s office and takes only a few minutes.

 Your doctor may perform a pelvic exam and a breast exam at the same time as your Pap test.